NAGA1729/youflyweaccommodate/README.md

 AZURE AI SERVICES:
 Azure Bot Service:
 Azure Bot Service is a cloud-based service provided by Microsoft Azure that enables the development, deployment, and management of intelligent bots.
-Bots created using Azure Bot Service can interact with users across various channels, such as web, mobile, Microsoft Teams, Skype, and more.
+Bots created using Azure Bot Service can interact with users across various channels, such as web, mobile, Microsoft Teams, Skype and more